skienzmatishun/rippreport/content/p/fairhope-catalyst-a-dirty-little-secret/index.md

 - freaky-friday
 authors:
 - ripp-report
-alttags: Fairhope pier at sunset; a view representing the city council’s connection to local power structures
+alttags: A paved pathway beside grass leads to a long pier extending into water at sunset, featuring silhouetted pedestrians and streetlights along the shoreline
 related_articles:
 - slug: hell-yea
   title: HELL YEA